Frequently Asked Questions

 - The first vaccine is the prime vaccine dose, and the second one is a booster which offers optimal protection against the virus.

-- This means it is vitally important to continue to follow social distancing guidance and if you can, wear something that covers your nose and mouth in places where it’s hard to stay away from other people.
+- This means it is vitally important to continue to follow social distancing guidance and if you can, wear something that covers your nose and mouth in places where it’s hard to stay away from other people and continue to wash your hands or use sanitizer regularly.

 When will the 2nd dose will be given?